 7.1.
 Chairperson and Vice-Chairperson

 7.1.1.
-The Chairperson of the PEP shall exercise the powers and duties associated with State Law and these bylaws.
+The Chairperson of the PEP shall exercise powers and duties as set forth in State law and these Bylaws.
 The responsibilities of the Chairperson shall include:

-preside at all meetings of the PEP; and
+preside at all meetings of the PEP;